 Skip to content

-In the United States, the most common type of retirement plan is the 401(k).
-With over 60 million active participants and an estimated $7.3 trillion in assets, businesses of all sizes offer this type of plan to help their employees save for the retirement they deserve.
+In the United States, the most common type of retirement plan offered by employers is the 401(k).
+With over 70 million active participants and an estimated $7.4 trillion in assets, businesses of all sizes offer this type of plan to help their employees save for the retirement they deserve.

 What Is a Safe Harbor 401(k)?

-However, the key difference between a traditional and a safe harbor 401(k) is in the employer contribution: With a safe harbor plan, the employer is required to make contributions to their employees’ accounts.
-With many safe harbor 401(k)s types, these required contributions must immediately be 100% vested.
-There are exceptions—for example, with QACA 401(k) plans, the vesting schedule can be up to 2 years.
+However, the key difference between a traditional and a safe harbor 401(k) is in the employer contribution.
+With a safe harbor plan, the employer agrees to make designated contributions to their employees’ accounts.
+With many traditional safe harbor 401(k) plans, these required contributions must immediately be 100% vested.
+However, there are exceptions.
+For example, with QACA 401(k) plans, the vesting schedule can be up to 2 years.

 How Do Employer Contributions Work in a Safe Harbor Plan?